Comparisons12 min read

 Integrations

 ClickUp integrates with 1,000+ tools including Slack, GitHub, Zoom, Google Drive, Salesforce, HubSpot, and basically everything else you're already using.
-Zapier and Make connections extend it even further.
+Zapier and Make connections extend things even further.

 Basecamp has about 50 native integrations.
-It connects to the essentials — Google Drive, Dropbox, Zapier — but if you have a complex tech stack, you'll feel the gaps pretty quickly.
+It connects to the essentials — Google Drive, Dropbox, Zapier — but if you have a complex tech stack, you'll notice the gaps pretty quickly.

 Winner: ClickUp (by a mile)